bgreatfit/aws-serverless-rekognition/README.md

 Storing images in S3 Bucket with label information. **AWS Rekognition** is used for detecting labels in image.
 You can later query the API endpoint provided by this serverless service to get the list of images which belongs to particular label.

-On deploying, this provisions 2 Lambda functions in your AWS setup.
-One Lambda function is responsible to store the image labels on each successful PUT operation in specified S3 bucket.
-The other Lambda function is used to retrieve the images of a particular label.
+On deploying, this provisions 3 Lambda functions in your AWS setup.
+One Lambda function is responsible to create a presigned url for image upload,the other  store the image labels on each successful PUT operation in specified S3 bucket.
+The final Lambda function is used to process the call back url trigger by dynamoDb stream.

 #### Usage